AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

    - Read requests.
    - Public call requests.

-2. It checks that the following aligns with the array in the app circuit's public inputs, with items arranged in **reverse** order:
+2. It checks that the following aligns with the array in the private function circuit's public inputs, with items arranged in **reverse** order:

    - Private call requests.